 PBIS and SEL can be integrated into a range of school practices and procedures, including new teacher onboarding processes focused on equity, collaborative professional learning, district policies aimed at reducing suspensions, and restorative practices.
 Using SEL and PBIS, schools and districts are able to:

 In order to disrupt inequity in schools, as educators, we need to examine our own unconscious biases and strive to overcome them.
-Here are a few ways SEL can help educators begin this process: (To access the links in this graphic, download it here.)
+Here are a few ways SEL can help educators begin this process:

 Terms to Know: To truly address the issue of inequity in schools, we need to understand how discipline disparities and unrealized bias are impacting students of color.
 The best approaches to achieving equity include a multi-tiered system that uses PBIS and SEL.
-To learn more, contact our experts at Aperture Education.
+To learn more, contact our advisors at Aperture Education.

 Equity refers to providing all students access to the resources they need to learn and succeed.